isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-03-24-post-event-proposal-drop.md

 ---
 layout: post
-title: Launch of Guide for Organising Events & Events Proposal Drop
+title: Launch of Events Proposal Drop and Guide for Organising Events
 permalink: /news-and-updates/updates/guide-for-organising-events
 published: true
 preview: |
   GoBusiness has launched an Events proposal drop for event organisers seeking collaboration with the government.
+Other tools to help businesses navigate the process of organising events can also be found on the newly launched Guide for Organising Events.
 image: /images/news/News_Events eAdviser launch.jpg
 ---